-Patients who have not consented to participate with sharing data with the ANZTCT Registry are still required to have their all of their data submitted to the Registry.
-However, the purpose of its use will be strictly used for centre activity, safety and quality purposes, such as benchmarking.
-The data will not be used for other projects or research.
+For patients who have not consented for participation with ABMTRR, data use will be limited to centre activity, and safety and quality monitoring purposes.
+The data will not be used for participation in other data collections, projects or research.

-All data fields including follow-up information are required to be completed for these patients.
+Previously there was limited data collected, however all data fields including follow-up information, are required to be completed for these patients.